-In November 2013, Avie Records will release Mr. Hochman’s second solo album entitled Homage to Schubert featuring Schubert’s Sonata in A, D. 664 and Sonata in D, D. 850 alongside contemporary tributes to Schubert: Jörg Widmann’s “Idyll und Abgrund: Six Schubert Reminiscences” and Kurtág’s “Homage to Schubert”.
+In November 2013 Avie Records released Mr. Hochman’s second solo album entitled Homage to Schubert featuring Schubert’s Sonata in A, D. 664, and Sonata in D, D. 850, alongside contemporary tributes to Schubert: Jörg Widmann’s Idyll und Abgrund: Six Schubert Reminiscences and Kurtág’s Homage to Schubert.
 This recording serves as an expression of Mr. Hochman’s deeply-felt passion and respect for Schubert’s subtle, intimate and mesmerizing music, which he says reveals a striking dichotomy between lyricism and drama.
-By juxtaposing the Schubert works with the tributes, he hopes to demonstrate how meaningful and relevant Schubert remains today.
-Mr. Hochman’s debut solo recording of works by Bach, Berg and Webern was released by Artek in 2009.
-He recorded Insects and Paper Airplanes: The Chamber Music of Lawrence Dillon in 2010 for Bridge Records in collaboration with the Daedalus Quartet.
+The album received praise for both its programming choices and virtuosic performances.
+A forthcoming album on the Avie label based on Mr. Hochman’s Variations program is set to release in 2015 and will include works in Variation form by Knussen, Berio, Benjamin, Lieberson and Brahms.
+His debut solo recording of works by Bach, Berg and Webern was released by Artek in 2009 and he recorded Insects and Paper Airplanes: The Chamber Music of Lawrence Dillon in 2010 for Bridge Records in collaboration with the Daedalus Quartet.

-In addition to the 2011 Avery Fisher Career Grant, Mr. Hochman received the "Outstanding Pianist" citation at the Verbier Academy, the Festorazzi Award from the Curtis Institute of Music, second prize at the Melbourne International Chamber Music Competition, the "Partosh Prize" awarded by the Israeli Minister of Culture for best performance of an Israeli work and first prize at the National Piano Competition of the Rubin Academy of Music in Jerusalem.
+Benjamin Hochman has previously been selected to participate in prestigious residencies around the world such as CMS Two at the Chamber Music Society of Lincoln Center, Isaac Stern's International Chamber Music Encounters in Israel and Carnegie Hall's Professional Training Workshops with Osvaldo Golijov and Dawn Upshaw.
+Mr. Hochman received the "Outstanding Pianist" citation at the Verbier Academy, the Festorazzi Award from the Curtis Institute of Music, second prize at the Melbourne International Chamber Music Competition, the "Partosh Prize" awarded by the Israeli Minister of Culture for best performance of an Israeli work and first prize at the National Piano Competition of the Rubin Academy of Music in Jerusalem.
 His performances have been broadcast on National Public Radio's Young Artist Showcase and Performance Today, WNET’s Sunday Arts, WQXR, CBC (Canada), ABC (Australia), Radio France and Israel's Voice of Music radio station, as well as on the European television network Mezzo.

 Born in Jerusalem, Benjamin Hochman began his studies with Esther Narkiss at the Conservatory of the Rubin Academy in Jerusalem and Emanuel Krasovsky in Tel Aviv.
 He is a graduate of the Curtis Institute of Music and the Mannes College of Music where his principal teachers were Claude Frank and Richard Goode.
 His studies were supported by the America-Israel Cultural Foundation.
 He is currently on the piano faculty of Bard College and the Longy School of Music.
 Benjamin Hochman is a Steinway Artist and lives in New York City with his wife, violinist Jennifer Koh.
-His website is http://www.benjaminhochman.com.
+His website is www.benjaminhochman.com.

 PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL